Many budding photographers ask themselves if they need to pursue a photography major.

 Filming is very time-consuming.
 But it’s a great way to capture moving images and document something you care about.

 Depending on the job, you might also have to edit what you film.
 This is also very time-consuming.
-But it can be the perfect job for those who enjoy putting things together and colour correcting.
+But it can be the perfect job for those who enjoy putting things together and color correcting.

 When you’re figuring out if you need a photography major or not, there are many important factors you need to keep in mind.